Gender and Sexuality in Assassin's Creed Syndicate

 For completing “Fun and Games” the player is awarded brass knuckles named “Copper Love”.
 While there is very strong subtext of these missions being played like dates and their growing fondness for each other, this mission reward is one of only two times that even comes close to making their feelings explicit.

 The fourth and final mission involving Roth is “Final Act”, the mission in which Jacob must assassinate him.
-After striking the killing blow, Jacob and Roth get a moment to chat, as the assassin’s always to after taking out their major targets.
+After striking the killing blow, Jacob and Roth get a moment to chat, as the assassins always do after taking out their major targets.
 During this chat, Roth kisses Jacob.
 This fact taken in isolation could say a lot, but the context muddies these waters.

 But let’s work through this cutscene one moment at a time.